-Only 10?
-Tasmania’s north-west region, is diverse and captivating.
+Tasmania’s North West region is diverse and captivating.
 There’s the largest cool temperate rainforest in the southern hemisphere, button grass plains and rugged coastal shores.
-It’s an area steeped in history, with great food and gardens, lookouts, walking trails and for those that enjoy a little adventure there’s kayaking, fishing, 4WD tracks, helicopter flights and beaches bragging some of the wildest surf in Australia.
+North West Tasmania is an area steeped in history, with great food and gardens, lookouts, walking trails and for those that enjoy a little adventure, there’s kayaking, fishing, 4WD tracks, helicopter flights and beaches bragging some of the wildest surf in Australia.
 It includes a section known as “The Tarkine”, once only accessible to the more adventurous traveller.
-Today fully sealed roads lead to locations within the 455, 000-hectare expanse of wilderness replacing the dirt logging tracks and making the area an easy reach for all travellers.
-Here’s our list of 10 things to do in north west Tasmania.
+Today fully sealed roads lead to locations within the 455,000-hectare expanse of wilderness replacing the dirt logging tracks and making the area an easy reach for all travellers.
+Here’s our list of 10 things to do in North West Tasmania.

-Tasmania has a rich indigenous history dating back over 40,000 years and the north-west boasts some of the earliest rock art examples in the state.
+Tasmania has a rich indigenous history dating back over 40,000 years and Tasmania’s North West boasts some of the earliest rock art examples in the state.

 There are also giant shell middens over 100m long, hut sites and rock hides apparently used by the Aboriginal people to surprise seals.

-The sites, culturally significant, are best visited with a guide such as on a Tall Timbers 4WD Adventure Tour.
+The sites, culturally significant, are best visited with a guide.
 The name Tarkine comes from the Aboriginal community, who call it tar-keen-nee.
 Seeing this amazing rock art is one of the fabulous things to do in North West Tasmania.

 Gardiner Point is where you officially stand at The Edge of World and view the longest uninterrupted span of ocean on Earth.